DiegoSalazar/placedicks/README.md

 ## Todos

-* Images aren't random enough.
+* Images aren't random enough, add more sources.
 * Implement a cache.
 * Let people upload their dicks, people love this.